gotaproblem/pistorm-atari/README.md

 https://www.amazon.co.uk/gp/product/B07NQ5Z7Y9/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1

-* Attach the Pi4 to the PiStorm and install the PiStorm adapter in place of the orignal CPU in the Atari.
+* Attach the Pi to the PiStorm and install the PiStorm adapter in place of the orignal CPU in the Atari.
   Make sure the PiStorm sits flush and correct in the socket.
   Double check that all is properly in place and no pins are bent.